 The impact of social media has widely been spoken of in recent times, with increases in anxiety and depression being attributed to it.
 Maher says he doesn’t miss it: “Not really, it’s great for your head because you’re not looking at your phone as much.
 I would often be lying down in bed and on the phone for an hour or two without really knowing the time had passed by, or even doing that much on it.
 So yeah, it’s good for the head.”

 Maher knows the lows and was delighted to reach the highs once more when Liam Sheedy’s charges beat Kilkenny by 14 points in the 2019 All-Ireland decider at Croke Park.
 A red card to Richie Hogan before the half-time break certainly changed the complexity of the game, as there was just a point between the teams at that stage.

 For Maher, who gave a storming performance at wing-back, the final whistle was a moment to savour.
 “It was surreal because you’re there for about 30 seconds just wondering ‘is this after happening?’,” he says with a smile.
 “It was just amazing.
 That’s the moment you think about all the time, you’re after putting everything into it.”

 “It’s unbelievable.
 You’re there with all the players and your family, and just trying to let it sink in.
 I was there with Ronan and my mother; we were all together.
 It was great for those few minutes.”

 “In 2018, we were very flat and played well below-par,” he adds.
 “In Munster, we lost the first day against Limerick and had to play four weeks in a row, and never got going.
 It was very disappointing.

-“So, it makes it all the sweeter that we have gotten back.
+“So, it made it all the sweeter that we got back.
 It was very sweet to do it.”